kauri-io/archive/docs/Ethereum 101/ethereum-101-part-3-consensus-protocols.md

 ---
 title: Ethereum 101 - Part 3 - Consensus Protocols
 summary: Quick Overview The engine that drives consensus among the nodes on the Ethereum network.
 Ethereum is currently operating on a Proof-of-Work consensus protocol, but in the future will be shifting to a Proof-of-Stake protocol.
-Current Protocol  Proof of Work (Ethash) The current Ethereum blockchain uses a consensus algorithm built specifically for the Ethereum blockchain called Ethash.
+Current Protocol- Proof of Work (Ethash) The current Ethereum blockchain uses a consensus algorithm built specifically for the Ethereum blockchain called Ethash.
 The Ethash PoW algorithm introduces the property of “Memory Hardness” to the Ethereum blockchain.
 Memory hardness
 authors:
   - Wil Barnes (@wil)
 date: 2019-02-13